The Simpsons: Virtual Springfield

-The Simpsons: Virtual Springfield is a 1997 adventure video game developed by Digital Evolution and published by Fox Interactive for Windows and Macintosh computers.
-The objective of the game is to explore a virtual representation of the fictional town Springfield featured in the animated television series The Simpsons.
+The Simpsons: Virtual Springfield is a 1997 adventure video game developed by Digital Evolution, published by Fox Interactive, and distributed by 20th Century Fox Home Entertainment for Windows and Macintosh computers.
+It is based on the animated television series The Simpsons.
+The objective of the game is to explore a virtual representation of the fictional town Springfield featured in the show.
 Throughout the town, there are various character cards that the player collects.
 It features dialogue performed by the cast members of the series.
 Critics have given Virtual Springfield mixed reviews.
 The plot and gameplay have been the target of criticism, while the game has been praised for its humor.